DeltaW0x/QuickFNA/README.md

 9. Enter your project name when required, do not use spaces when naming the project
 10. Wait, open the project folder, run the solution and enjoy .Net Native

-I only have a setup script for Arch because if you're making builds for Linux, there's a 99.999% probability that those builds are for a Steam Deck lol.
+I only have a setup script for Arch because if you're making builds for Linux, there's 99.999% probability that those builds are for a Steam Deck lol.
 I personally used [ArchWSL](https://github.com/yuk7/ArchWSL.git) so I could go back and forth between Windows and Linux builds quickly.
 The actual compiled builds are then sent to my Steam Deck for testing, i wouldn't recommended running FNA on WSL

 ---